nhsd-exeter/dos-integration/README.md

 ### API Key

 API Key(s) must be generated prior to external API-Gateways being set up.
 It is automatically created when deploying with `make deploy PROFILE=dev`.
-However the dev, demo and live profiles' key must be generated prior to deployment of the api gateway.
+However the dev, demo and live profiles' key must be generated prior to deployment of the API gateway.

 ### Artefacts Versioning